Oneirical/bevy_tgfp/DESIGN.md

 # Checklist

 - Descriptions in E menu
-- fill up more text for existing axioms
 - reset the game on failure/success (delete axioms, delete dropped souls etc)

 ## The redesigned edition